API for clojure.core.memoize

 function

-Takes an unk-populated function and a map and replaces the memoization cache
+Takes a core.memo-populated function and a map and replaces the memoization cache

 with the supplied map.
 This is potentially some serious voodoo,